PrismBench/PrismBench/docs/MCTS-Algorithm.md

 # Monte Carlo Tree Search (MCTS) Algorithm

-This document provides a comprehensive explanation of how PrismBench uses Monte Carlo Tree Search to evaluate LLM capabilities.
+This guide provides a comprehensive explanation of how PrismBench uses Monte Carlo Tree Search to evaluate LLM capabilities.

 ## Overview